e2technologies/zipcoder/README.md

 Zipcoder.load_cache(cacher)
 ```

-Please check the [here](https://github.com/redis/redis-rb) for the different
+Please check [here](https://github.com/redis/redis-rb) for the different options
-options to use when instantiating the "Redis" client.
+to use when instantiating the "Redis" client.

 ### Methods